jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 Do they dream of electric currents
 that slowly dissolve their bones,
 the smell of colognes driving
-little spikes into their foreheads,
+spikes of pain into their foreheads,
 motors switching on
 the static of the brain?

-Or do they just dream of the calm
+Or do they just dream
-of nothing
+of the calm of nothing
 walking between
 sage and pinyon pine?

 ***
 ***